micnovak/ConfD-Doc/docs/quick-guides/NSO_ConfD/nso-confd.md

 ```
 NOTE: the older way was to use `ncs-setup --dest nsotest`

-Next, we make and build NETCONF NED from the example YANG file(s) and link it to
+Next, we make and build NETCONF NED from the example's YANG file(s) and link it to
 NSO packages.
 Run in the *shell 2*:

 ```shell